The Bachelor Art Green's Riot Foods owes $6 million as administrators look for buyer

 The company, founded and formerly run by reality TV star Art Green and Ryan Kamins, was put into voluntary administration earlier this month after damage to its factory left it desperate for cash.

 Forensic accountants Iain McLennan and Peri Finnigan of McDonald Vague were appointed administrators on February 4 and are currently trading the business.
-Production is continuing in the factory.
+Production is continuing in the Remuera factory.

 McLennan told the Herald Riot Foods owed a combined $6m to shareholders and creditors, with "just under" $1m owed to creditors.